BookingEasy/booking-easy-wp/readme.txt

 == Changelog ==

+= 1.0.5 =
+* IMPROVED : By default the frontend module will already pre-select the next week.
+* FIXED : Issue in highlighted dates in Sagenda booking module calendar.
+* FIXED :
+* FIXED :
+* FIXED :
+* FIXED :
+* FIXED :

 = 1.0.4 =
 * IMPROVED : Better way to call WebServices and give more input to the user in case of WebServices blocked by the hosting provider.